FRAME (SERIAL) NUMBERS

 In 2001, the frame numbers het001, het002, and het003 were used by a replicator (not the original Hetchins firm); only three such frames were built.
 In the 1950s, five frames were supplied to the Romford Cycle Club team bearing the numbers het1 to het5--these are genuine.

-Two or three digit numbers stamped on forks and bottom bracket shells of older frames are enamelers numbers, not Hetchins numbers, and indicate that the frame was resprayed at some time.
+Two or three digit numbers stamped on forks and bottom bracket shells are enameler's numbers, not Hetchins numbers, and indicate that the frame was resprayed at some time.
 Most of the large or London builders used the same painters who stamped their own numbers on the frames (possibly to identify them and their forks when stripped bare).
 Neither is the number 1563-1 a Hetchins frame number -- this was the Chater Lea article number of the bottom bracket shell and was the same for literally thousands of castings.

 No frame numbers here!